The intermediate disorder regime for directed polymers in dimension $1+1$: Tightness

 The same bounds also extend to $\overline{z}_n$. \end{lemma}

-We will start the Duhamel formula (\ref{78}) with the data at time $0<\epsilon<t$,
+We will start the Duhamel formula (\ref{78}) with the data at time $0<\varepsilon<t$,

-We develop modulus of continuity estimates for $A_{n,\epsilon}(t,x)$ and $U_{n,\epsilon}(x,t)$ based on Lemma \ref{apriori}.
-We give the details for $U_{n,\epsilon}(x,t)$, as the analogous results for $A_{n,\epsilon}(t,x)$ are much more straightforward.
-First, we use a discrete Burkholder inequality (or equivalently the Marcinkiewicz-–Zygmund inequality, see, for example, \cite[p.
-61]{petrov}) which tells us that there is a constant $C_M<\infty$ such that
+We develop modulus of continuity estimates for $A_{n,\varepsilon}(t,x)$ and $U_{n,\varepsilon}(x,t)$ based on Lemma~\ref{apriori}.
+We give the details for $U_{n,\varepsilon }(x,t)$, as the analogous results for $A_{n,\varepsilon}(t,x)$ are much more straightforward.
+First, we use a discrete Burkholder inequality (or equivalently the Marcinkiewicz--Zygmund inequality; see, e.g., \cite{petrov}, page 61) which tells us that there is a constant $C_M<\infty$ such that

 Apply H\"older's inequality with $p=M/2, q=M/(M-2)$ to bound this by